imciner2/KiCad-Libraries/modules/README.md

 This directory contains the footprint modules for this KiCad library.
 All the footprints in this library are designed to be hand-solderable.

+The footprints contained in these libraries follow the standards outlined in the master standards file for the repository: [Standards](../LibraryStandards.md)

 # Library Listing

 * [Batteries](#batteries)